EmmS21/Prompts/MarketingAgent.md

 ## Output Format

 Return the final output as a JSON response with the following keys.
-Do not return any other text or explanation, just return the JSON alone.
-This means do not return "The final output is a JSON response with the required keys and values." or anything similar:
+The json should start with the text json and ``` to indicate where it starts and ends:

 1. **business**: A detailed breakdown of what {business_name} does and their unique value to its audience.
 This should be a string.
 2. **user_personas**: A list of dictionaries with the name of each user persona and a detailed breakdown of each persona based on the extra information you understand about this persona based on the content you encounter.